osexpert/ccs32clara-chademo/readme.md

 It has 2 controllable leds, one external and one internal (invisible).
 It has a QCA7000 powerline modem.
 It is wired up strangely, so can not use hw spi/dma, must use bitbang.
 Some of the voltages are wired up to adc GPIOs.
 At least the 12v reading does not seem to match with what i measure on eg. Chademo d1 pin.
+IFAICS, there are no temperature sensors in the adapter.
+Ideally there could be sensors at the inlets, or maybe attached to the aluminium conductor bars.

 ## Operation
 Plug adapter into car.
 Plug cable into adapter.
 Power on adapter.